txiaoqt/pamantasanPH-rework/README.md

-# PamantasanPH - Philippine Universities Platform
+# UniCentral - Philippine Universities Platform

 A comprehensive platform for exploring and discovering universities across the Philippines.
 Find detailed information about institutions, programs, admissions, rankings, and more.